 - How important is praise to you?
 How about criticism?
 Do you respond more strongly to one or the other?

 Hopefully, you’ve already asked these questions during onboarding.
 But even if it’s an employee you’ve worked with for years, it’s not too late to learn about who they are and what they need.
-(For more high-value personal questions, take a look at our blog on the right [and wrong] questions to ask a new hire.)

-Share Ownership of One on Ones with Your Team
+Share Ownership of One-on-Ones with Your Team

-Andy Grove, author of High Output Management and pioneer of one-on-one meetings, wrote that “the 1:1 should be regarded as the subordinate’s meeting, with its agenda and tone set by him.”
+Andy Grove, author of High Output Management and pioneer of one-on-one meetings, wrote that “the one-on-one should be regarded as the subordinate’s meeting, with its agenda and tone set by him.”
 That doesn’t mean that managers should come unprepared, of course.
 It means you have to respond to whatever your report needs from you that week.

 One week, your report might be overwhelmed with projects and will want to discuss immediate solutions.
 Next week, they might have the bandwidth to think about larger goals, and you can advise them on big-picture issues.

 The important thing is to recognize that this is their time, and it’s your job to be emotionally present.
 We’ve written before about how managers need to be like improv comedy performers and let one on ones go where they want to.
-That’s why the best one on one meeting agenda is a simple list of questions, starting with the all-important: “how are you?”
+That’s why the best one-on-one meeting agenda is a simple list of questions, starting with the all-important: “how are you?”

-You can start sharing control of one on ones before they even begin.
+You can start sharing control of one-on-ones before they even begin.
 Ask team members to contribute their own items to the agenda.
 Ask them what they hope to get out of their time with you.
 Even when there are important topics you know you’ll have to cover (for instance, delivering critical feedback), come ready to listen more than you talk.

 Collaborate on Goals